-Re-use of offshore infrastructure and platforms: assessing value to communities, industry and environment (innovation fund)
+Re-use of offshore infrastructure and platforms: assessing value to communities, industry and the environment

-We investigated the environmental, social, and economic implications of decommissioning offshore oil and gas structures in Taranaki.
+We have investigated the regulatory, social, economic and environmental considerations relating to decommissioning offshore oil and gas infrastructure in Taranaki, New Zealand.

-The five offshore oil and gas installations in Taranaki, New Zealand are approaching the end of their economic field-life and are currently expected to be decommissioned between 2020 and 2046.
+Five offshore oil and gas installations in Taranaki are approaching the end of their life and are expected to be decommissioned between 2020 and 2046.

 Latest news and updates